-f) Property, plant and equipment
+e) Property, Plant and Equipment

 Property, plant and equipment is stated at historical cost less accumulated depreciation and any accumulated impairment losses.
 Historical cost includes expenditure that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by the management.
 Land is not depreciated.
 Depreciation on the other assets is charged so as to allocate the cost of assets less their residual value over their estimated useful lives, using the straight line method on the basis of maximum rates allowed by Fiji Revenue and Customs Services.